UrbanSwingNZ/urban-swing-website/CENTRALIZED_UTILS_TESTING.md

 **What to test:**

 1. **Transaction list loads**
-   - [ ] Check browser console - no red errors
+   - [✅] Check browser console (no red errors)
-   - [ ] Transaction list displays
+   - [✅] Transaction list displays

 2. **Check date formatting (uses `formatDate()`)**
-   - [ ] Scroll through the transaction list
+   - [✅] Scroll through the transaction list
-   - [ ] Verify ALL dates display as "DD MMM YYYY"
+   - [✅] Verify ALL dates display as "DD MMM YYYY"
-   - [ ] Check transactions from different days/months
+   - [✅] Check transactions from different days/months
-   - [ ] Verify NO dates show as "Invalid Date"
+   - [✅] Verify NO dates show as "Invalid Date"

 3. **Check currency formatting (uses `formatCurrency()`)**
-   - [ ] Look at the Amount column
+   - [✅] Look at the Amount column
-   - [ ] Verify ALL amounts display as "$XX.XX"
+   - [✅] Verify ALL amounts display as "$XX.XX"
-   - [ ] Check various transaction amounts
+   - [✅] Check various transaction amounts
-   - [ ] Verify NO amounts show as "NaN" or missing $ sign
+   - [✅] Verify NO amounts show as "NaN" or missing $ sign

 4. **Student name display (uses `escapeHtml()`)**
-   - [ ] Check student names in the list
+   - [✅] Check student names in the list
-   - [ ] Verify names display correctly
+   - [✅] Verify names display correctly
-   - [ ] If any student has special characters in name, verify they display safely
+   - [✅] If any student has special characters in name, verify they display safely

 5. **Filter transactions (if available)**
-   - [ ] Try date range filtering
+   - [✅] Try date range filtering
-   - [ ] Try student filtering
+   - [✅] Try student filtering
-   - [ ] Apply filters
+   - [✅] Apply filters
-   - [ ] Verify filtered results still show proper formatting
+   - [✅] Verify filtered results still show proper formatting

 6. **Logout function**
-   - [ ] Click logout button (if present)
+   - [N/A] Click logout button (if present)
-   - [ ] Verify it logs you out correctly
+   - [N/A] Verify it logs you out correctly
-   - [ ] Log back in to continue testing
+   - [N/A] Log back in to continue testing

 **Expected Results:**
 - ✅ All dates formatted consistently